open-environment/QREST/README.md

 ## QREST Goals

 The overarching goals of QREST are to:
-(1) provide small tribal agencies with the ability to generate legally-defensible air quality data and build tribal capacity (2) Support tribes with air quality data analysis and reporting by pushing out industry and EPA changes to all participating tribes at once
+1. Provide small tribal agencies with the ability to generate legally-defensible air quality data and build tribal capacity
+2. Support tribes with air quality data analysis and reporting by pushing out industry and EPA changes to all participating tribes at once
-(3) enable more valid data availability to EPA and partners
+3. Enable more valid data availability to EPA and partners

 ## QREST Features